UCL-ARC/fortran-unit-testing-lesson/episodes/2-refactor-fortran.md

 ### 6. Replace global variables with procedure arguments

+#### Smells

-**Smell:** A global variable is assigned and then used inside a called function.
+- A global variable is assigned and then used inside a called function.

-**Smell:** A variable is edited within a procedure in which it is not declared.
+- A variable is edited within a procedure in which it is not declared.

+#### Benefits

+- Testing becomes much easier because your code is more isolated and thus less code is required within your tests to setup state.
+- You get more help from your compiler and it t is much clearer what your code is doing as you can provide more information about dummy arguments such as their `intent`.

 :::::::::::::::::::::::::::::::::::::::::::: spoiler
 #### Before: